underpostnet/engine/cli.md

   --paths <paths>                            Comma-separated list of paths to filter database operations.
   --ns <ns-name>                             Kubernetes namespace context for database operations (defaults to "default").
   --macro-rollback-export <n-commits-reset>  Exports a macro rollback script that reverts the last n commits (Git integration required).
+  --dev                                      Sets the development cli context --kubeadm                                  Enables the kubeadm context for database operations.
+  --kind                                     Enables the kind context for database operations.
+  --k3s                                      Enables the k3s context for database operations.
   -h, --help                                 display help for command

 ```